Johnxinlei/PHBS_MLF_Project/README.md

 ## 4.CV and Model Evaluation

-SVM is quiet time-consuming, so we skip it in this part
+SVM is quiet time-consuming, and performed not very well in previous analysis, so we skip it in this part

 4.1 CV and learning curves